LoLImprove/Rise/README.md

 - Rise is a Meteor package providing routes, views, models for developing subsequents RTS/MOBA Improvement Platforms.

+### Packages

+In the `packages/` directory are game-specific packages such as `LeagueOfLegends` or `HeroesOfTheStorm`

+Run `meteor add <package-name>` to enable a specific game package to be loaded ! (`<package-name>` must be in lowercase, with dash separated words, i.e: `meteor add league-of-legends`)
+Please make sure you are only loading one of the packages as they could conflict.
+Check your `.meteor/packages` file beforehand.

+TODO: More on that + Architecture

+### Customization

 It's data model is composed of schemas.
 Some bits of the schemas are editable to fit the needs of children applications.

 TODO: More on that.